 - Submission & Selection

 This contest is open to all fourth and fifth formers from local secondary schools.
-Students need to pick a photo, photos, or a series of photos, by either the winner or the finalist of the WMA Masters – Opportunity and write an essay in no more than 1,000 English words on the theme, ‘Opportunity’.
+Students need to pick a photo, photos, or a series of photos, by either the winner or a finalist of the WMA Masters – Light and write an essay in no more than 1,000 English words on the theme, ‘Light’.
 Submission has to be made individually via the dedicated platform.
 Full list of photos can be viewed HERE.

 Contestants entering the finalist round will be invited to an interview in Hong Kong and the panel of jurors will select the winning student(s).

-Early May 2018: Judging interview & announcement of winners
+Late April/early May 2020: Judging interview & announcement of winners

 - Terms and Conditions